 There is another category about “indefinitely confined” people, who can vote without any identification.
 Such people, according to the statute, are defined “by age, physical illness or infirmity, or are disabled indefinitely.”

-According to Troupis, those people who claimed to be “indefinitely confined” included an elector for Biden, some poll workers, as well as those able-bodied who went to protests, had weddings or had vacations.
+According to Troupis, those people who claimed to be “indefinitely confined” included an elector for the democratic party candidate, some poll workers, as well as those able-bodied who went to protests, had weddings or had vacations.
 There were 28,395 such cases.

 The last category was about 170,000 ballots submitted without any application.
 Troupis said that the certification envelope was considered as the application in these ballots, even though a separate application is required by law.